Nancy-Kolaski/Nancy-Kolaski.github.io/project5.md

 ### ANN (Artificial Neural Network)  ________________________________________________________
 <img src="assets/ML/ANN_pic.png" alt="ANN pic" style="width: 100px; height: auto;">

 -  The ANN replicates the human brain, consisting of input and output layers, along with the hidden layers by adjusting weights to obtain outcomes.
+-  This model tends to have intuitive results.
+This model is technically a supervised model, but can act in an unsupervised manner that leads to more complex results.
+-  It takes more time to train, and can yield different results for each iteration of the model.
+-  The ANN is the basis for modern ML.
    - Train Accuracy Score = 52%
    - Test Accuracy Score = 49%